 In any case, even if you are not using lighting equipment, make sure there are no hot spots and no reflections on the photograph.
 And of course no shadows, both from you or your gear.

 As mentioned previously you will need a tripod and shutter release cable.
-Regarding camera body, there is no strict limits, a medium level DSLR will be enough.
-And lastly the lens: wide angle lens creates distortion.
-Thus a medium range lens, like the nifty fifty, will suit.
+Regarding the camera body, there are no strict limits, a medium level DSLR will be enough.
+And lastly the lens: wide-angle lens creates distortion.
+Thus a medium-range lens, like the nifty fifty, will suit.

-Most smartphones have wide angle lenses, therefore they will introduce barrel distortion.
-For that reason, I don’t recommend taking a picture with your phone.
+Most smartphones have wide-angle lenses, therefore they will introduce barrel distortion.
+For that reason, I do not recommend taking a picture with your phone.
 DSLR will do a better job.